f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-for-awscloudfront-distributions-with-f5-distributedcloud/xc-console-demo-guide.rst

 1. Click Configure to define your protected endpoints
 2. Click Add Item
-3. Enter a name and a description to the specific endpoint.​
+3. Enter sigin for the Name​
-4. Specify the Domain Matcher.
-You can choose any domain or specify a specific host value.​
+4. For the Domain Matcher we'll choose any domain
-5. Specify the Path to the endpoint (such as /login).​
+5. Specify the Path to the endpoint as /user/signin
-6. Choose the HTTP Methods for which request will be analyzed by Bot Defense.
-Multiple methods can be selected.
+6. Choose the HTTP Methods of POST and PUT
+7. Endpoint Label should specify endpoint label with a category of authentication and a flow label of login
-7. Select the Client type that will access this endpoint (Web Client).​
+7. Select the Client type that will access this endpoint as Web Client
-8. Select the Mitigation action to be taken for this endpoint:
+8. Select the Mitigation action to be taken for this endpoint as "Continue" to flag but not block the traffic
-9. Continue (request continues to origin)​
-10. Redirect​.
-Provide the appropriate Status Code and URI​
-11. Block.
-Provide the Status Code, Content Type, and Response message
+9. Leave include automation info at "no-header"

 .. image:: assets/endpoints-rules-save.jpeg
    :width: 100%